-- b.3 Credit Risk Factor (CRF), which is determined on the basis of the type or nature of counterparty exposure risk, is provided in Schedules B.2 to B.5 of SEC Memorandum Circular No. 16 series of 2004.
+- b.2 Counterparty Weighting (CW), which is determined on the basis of the type of counterparty, is provided in Schedule B.1 of SEC Memorandum Circular No. 16 series of 2004. - b.3 Credit Risk Factor (CRF), which is determined on the basis of the type or nature of counterparty exposure risk, is provided in Schedules B.2 to B.5 of SEC Memorandum Circular No. 16 series of 2004.
 In the absence of a specific prescription as to the CRF to be applied to a particular counterparty exposure, the CRF to be used is 8%. - b.4.
 Unsettled customer trades (arising from customer-to-broker agency relationship) - i.
 A counterparty exposure of this kind occurs when (a) the customer poses the possible risk of failing to deliver securities on a sell contract or (b) the customer poses the possible risk of failing to pay cash on a buy contract. - ii.
 A negative counterparty exposure exists when the current market value exceeds the transaction value of the stock in a sell contract.
 A positive counterparty exposure exists when the current market value is less than the transaction value of the stock in a sell contract. - iii.
 A negative counterparty exposure exists when the transaction value exceeds the current market value of the stock in a buy contract.
-A positive counterparty exposure exists when the transaction value is less than the current market value of the stock in a buy contract. - iv.
+A positive counterparty exposure exists when the transaction value is less than the current market value of the stock in a buy contract.

+- iv.
 Computation of the Counterparty Risk Requirement on unsettled customer trades shall be made in accordance with Schedule B.2 of SEC Memorandum Circular No. 16 series of 2004. - b.5.
-Unsettled principal trades (arising from broker-to-broker or broker-to-Exchange/Clearing Agency relationships); - i.
+Unsettled principal trades (arising from broker-to-broker or broker-to-Exchange/Clearing Agency relationships): - i.
 A counterparty exposure risk of this kind occurs when (a) the Trading Participant poses the possible risk of failing to receive cash from its counterparty on a sell contract or (b) the Trading Participant poses the possible risk of failing to receive the securities from its counterparty on a buy contract. - ii.
 A negative counterparty exposure exists when the transaction value exceeds the current market value of the stock in a sell contract.
-A positive counterparty exposure exists when the transaction value is less than the current market value of the stock in a sales contract.
+A positive counterparty exposure exists when the transaction value is less than the current market value of the stock in a sales contract. - iii.

-- iii.
 A negative counterparty exposure exists when the current value exceeds the transaction value of the stock in a buy contract.
 A positive counterparty exposure exists when the current value is less than the transaction value of the stock in a buy contract. - iv.
-Computation of the Counterparty Risk Requirement on unsettled principal trades shall be made in accordance with Schedule B.3.

-b.6 Debts/Loans, contra losses and other amounts due
+Computation of the Counterparty Risk Requirement on unsettled principal trades shall be made in accordance with Schedule B.3. - b.6 Debts/Loans, contra losses and other amounts due: - i.

-- i.
 A Trading Participant has a counterparty exposure if a debt/loan, receivable from a customer/client, contra loss, or any other amount due is not paid on its agreed due date.
 In the case of a contra loss, the due date shall be the date of the contra. - ii.
-Computation of the Counterparty Risk Requirement on debts/ loans, contra losses and other amounts due shall be made in accordance with Schedule B.4 of SEC Memorandum Circular No. 16 series of 2004.
+Computation of the Counterparty Risk Requirement on debts/loans, contra losses and other amounts due shall be made in accordance with Schedule B.4 of SEC Memorandum Circular No. 16 series of 2004.